CalvinUW/tile_mapping_CalvinUW/README.md

 The location data and names for the thematic layer of Seattle public art installations was provided by the [Seattle Open Data portal](https://data.seattle.gov/), with the specific dataset used being found [here](https://data.seattle.gov/Community/Public-Art-Data/j7sn-tdzk).

 ## Acknowledgement:
 This map and the tilesets, layers, and basemaps contained in it were created by Calvin Standaert as part of a project in the University of Washington's 2023 Winter quarter of GEOG458 taught by Professor Bo Zhao.
-The code for the web map itself is derived from templates and guides created by Bo Zhao and his teaching team.
+The code for this web map was derived from templates and guides created by Bo Zhao and his teaching team.